20163791/web-system-template/README.md

 - [ ] Each method should have HTTP method defined
 - [ ] Each method should have URI defined (use {id} as entity ID placeholder)
 - [ ] Should return all 4xx errors in unified format.
 Define format using `joi` language
-- [ ] Should return all 5xx errors in unified format.
-Define format using `joi` language

 ## UI definition
 - [ ] Define the structure of how visually the WEB system is going to look like